dgoldman-msft/Get-SPODataAccessReports/README.md

     Get all reports

 ## EXAMPLE 2
+    C:\PS> Gsdar -TenantDomain Contoso -ReportEntity All

+    Get all reports using an alias.
+This will also work for all commands in this module.

+## EXAMPLE 3
     C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportEntity All -TableView

-    Get all reports (Default is all reports), when finished show all reports found in a table view
+    Get all reports (Default is all reports), when finished show all reports found in a table view.

-## EXAMPLE 3
+## EXAMPLE 4
     C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportEntity All -ExportReports

     Export all reports to the specified directory.
 Default is "MyDocuments\Logging".
 If this parameter is not specified, the reports will not be exported.

+## EXAMPLE 5
+    C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportEntity All -ExportReports -SecondsToWait 120

+    This sets a sleep timer so reports can be exported fully before renamed and moved to "MyDocuments\Logging".
+Default is 120 seconds.
+Maximum is 300 seconds.

-## EXAMPLE 4
+## EXAMPLE 6
     C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -DoNotDisconnectFromSPO

     Allows the user to specify whether to disconnect from the SPOService or retain the current connection.

-## EXAMPLE 5
-    C:\PS> Get-SPODataAccessReports -TenantDomain Contoso -ReportEntity All

-    Get all reports.
-(Default is all reports)

 ## GENERAL NOTES
 - This command by default will NOT disconnect the SPO session when the script finishes.
 If you want to terminate your connect please see Example 4.